-- The demand charge represents the cost to have the infrastructure in place to meet the maximum amount of potential demand for a building. - While it is typical that utilities design rates targeting less than full cost recovery from the demand component, the current RCC of 66% is very low.
+- As noted earlier, the demand charge represents the cost to have the infrastructure in place to meet the maximum amount of potential demand for a building. - While it is typical that utilities design rates targeting less than full cost recovery from the demand component, the current RCC of 63% is very low.